IkigaiLabsETH/thirdweb-hashlips/README.md

 The forked version of [HashLips Art Engine](https://github.com/HashLips/hashlips_art_engine) with better features and compatibility with [thirdweb](https://thirdweb.com).

+Generative photography project that harnesses the serendipity of on-chain mechanics to compose unique one of a kind NFTs.
+Each piece is a unique combination of five core layers and additional special layers.

 ## ⚡ Instant Setup

 Let's get started with the instant setup and build.
 Proceed to the requirements below.